SiverDX/quality_food/README.md

 - `quality` is a value between `0` (`NONE`) and `3` (`DIAMOND`)
 - Setting `NONE` does not make sense since it will not affect anything and just makes the item unstackable with non-quality items

-Or by using the quality command `/quality_food quality`
+Or by using the quality command `/quality_food give`

 # Configuration
 There is a configuration per quality - aside from some normal things you can also specify which effects a quality should grant